 “No.” Loralee smiled too.

 “The man is Dixon Roget’, out of Louisiana, Baton Rouge area, real estate.
-Owns a property there that Malcom was looking at.
+Owns a property there that Malcolm was looking at.
 I don’t know who the woman is.
 I don’t think Mrs. Montgomery will know either.”
 Pattershaw looked at Detective Owen in a way that Loralee would have described as hateful.
-“You’ve asked Malcom?”
+“You’ve asked Malcolm?”

 “Evil bastard.”
 Henry was looking too.